The best video hosting providers

 Videolyser

 • Video management: Videolyser provides a simple system for embedding videos into web pages.
-Users can upload videos, assign a title/description and then use them via embed code.
+Users can upload videos, assign a title/description and then use them via an embed code.
 Basic administrative functions, without complex category or rights structures, are available.

 • Intuitive operation — quick embedding without technical hurdles